AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Networking
 ----------------

-- **Transit DMZ for Egress Traffic Inspection** provides the networking capability to route Internet bound egress traffic from Spoke VPCs to a third party firewall deployed in the Aviatrix Transit DMZ architecture for inspection.
+- **Transit DMZ for Egress/Ingress Traffic Inspection** provides the networking capability to route Internet bound egress traffic from Spoke VPCs to a third party firewall deployed in the Aviatrix Transit DMZ architecture for inspection.
 Once `Transit DMZ <https://docs.aviatrix.com/HowTos/transit_dmz_workflow.html#>`_ is deployed, go to Transit DMZ -> Advanced, click the Skewer button.
 Scroll down to enable "Egress through Firewall".

 - **Transit DMZ for East-West Traffic Inspection** provides the networking capability to route VPC to VPC traffic to a third party firewall deployed in the Aviatrix Transit DMZ architecture for inspection.
 Once `Transit DMZ <https://docs.aviatrix.com/HowTos/transit_dmz_workflow.html#>`_ is deployed, go to Transit DMZ -> Advanced, click the Skewer button.
 Scroll down to enable "East-West Traffic Inspection".